 Needles grow singly on twig, 3/4 to 1 inch long.
 Needles square in cross section, sharp on the tip.

-One other spruce, WESTERN WHITE SPRUCE (Picea glauca albertiana), occurs in the park but is relatively rare and consequently does not warrant an attempt to distinguish it from the Engelmann spruce.
+One other spruce, western white spruce, occurs in the park but is relatively rare and consequently does not warrant an attempt to distinguish it from the Engelmann spruce.

 WESTERN REDCEDAR (Giant Cedar)